Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Step 6: Click “submit” and you’re done

-After you fill everything out, click the “submit” button to complete the signup process.
+After you fill everything out, review everything to make sure it’s accurate.
+Then, click the “submit” button to complete the signup process.
 You should now have an email from Bluehost confirming your new account

 Step 1: Login through the Bluehost control panel